-During each semester of the academic year, which begins in October and extends through June, Columbia students enroll in two regular University of Bologna courses with Italian students each semester.
+During each semester of the academic year, which begins in October and extends through June, Columbia students enroll in a number of regular University of Bologna courses with Italian students each semester.
 Students may also take special courses in Italian literature, language, art history, film studies, civilization, and contemporary politics that are arranged by the BCSP for program students.
 Students take all of their courses in Italian and the courses are all taught by University of Bologna faculty.

 During the first week or two after arrival, program students live together in a hotel.
 With the assistance of the program, students then locate apartments in Bologna and are required to live with Italian housemates.

 During the year BCSP will arrange excursions to cities of interest such as Ravenna, Urbino, Padova, Lake Garda, and a two-day trip to Tuscany.
 These trips usually include orientation by a guide and a group meal at a restaurant typical of the area.

 Language exchanges are available through the BCSP Program Coordinator.

 Review eligibility to ensure that you meet all Columbia requirements to study abroad.